projecttacoma/bulk-export-server/README.md

 Endpoint: `GET [fhir base]/Group/[id]/$export`

 Alternatively, a POST request (`POST [fhir base]/Group/[id]/$export`) can be sent.
-The export parameters should be supplied using a FHIR [Parameters Resource](http://hl7.org/fhir/R4/parameters.html) in the request body.
+The export parameters must be supplied using a FHIR [Parameters Resource](http://hl7.org/fhir/R4/parameters.html) in the request body.

 #### System Level Export